 - a) The Tribe hereby establishes a Tribal Gaming Commission whose duty it is to regulate gaming operations.
-The Tribal Gaming Commission shall consist of 5 members. - b) The purpose of the Tribal Gaming Commission is regulatory for non-Tribally owned gaming operation(s).
-Regulation of gaming operations shall be the sole responsibility of the Tribal Gaming Commission. - c) The purpose of the Tribal Gaming Commission is regulatory and managerial oversight for a Tribally-Owned facility.
+The Tribal Gaming Commission shall consist of 5 members. - b) The purpose of the Tribal Gaming Commission is regulatory and managerial oversight for a Tribally-Owned facility.
 In the event that the Tribe enters into a management contract approved by the NIGC, the Commission may delegate some or all duties to the approved management contractor.
-The Gaming Commission shall oversee all aspects of the gaming operation(s).

-- d) The Commission will conduct oversight to ensure compliance with Tribal, Federal, and, if applicable, State laws and regulations.
+The Gaming Commission shall oversee all aspects of the gaming operation(s). - c) The purpose of the Tribal Gaming Commission is to regulate and to insure compliance of non-Tribally owned gaming, charitable gaming, and small gaming operations.
+Regulation of gaming operations shall be the sole responsibility of the Tribal Gaming Commission. - d) The Commission will conduct oversight to ensure compliance with Tribal, Federal, and, if applicable, State laws and regulations.
 The Commission will serve as the licensing authority for individuals employed in gaming operations and will administer background investigations as part of the licensing process.
 The Commission will also have a role in monitoring compliance with the internal controls for the gaming operating and in tracking revenues.
-In order to carry out is regulatory duties, the Commission shall have unrestricted access to all areas of the gaming operation(s) and to all records.
-The Commission shall have authority to take enforcement actions, including suspension or revocation of a gaming license when appropriate. - e) The Gaming Commission shall oversee the following at all gaming operations on the White Earth Reservation:

-1. Conduct or cause background investigations to be conducted on, at a minimum, primary management officials and key employees;

-2. Review and approve all investigative work conducted;

-3. Report results of background investigations to the NIGC;

-4. Obtain and process fingerprints, or designate an agency to obtain and process fingerprints;
+In order to carry out is regulatory duties, the Commission shall have unrestricted access to all areas of the gaming operation(s) and to all records The Commission shall have authority to take enforcement actions, including suspension or revocation of a gaming license when appropriate. - e) The Gaming Commission shall oversee the following at all gaming operations on the White Earth Reservation: - Conduct or cause background investigations to be conducted on, at a minimum, primary management officials and key employees; - 2 Review and approve all investigative work conducted: - 3.
+Report results of background investigations to the NIGC: - Obtain and process fingerprints, or designate an agency to obtain and process fingerprints;